microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 Completion of the steps from this document results in an Azure Devops Repo initialized with carefully selected Cobalt Advocated Pattern Templates (Infrastructure as code) along with a CI/CD pipeline ready for multi-stage deployments.

 This section provides Cobalt users instructions for initializing and integrating Cobalt into their existing AzureDevops organization using an Azure subscription.
-These steps assume some basic familiarity with the Azure DevOps portal, the Azure Cloud portal for validation and a desire to automate the creation of infrastructure.
+These steps assume some basic familiarity with the Azure Devops portal, the Azure Cloud portal for validation and a desire to automate the creation of infrastructure.
 For more information on Cobalt, visit the following link: [READ ME](../README.md)

 ## Prerequisites